 To apply for van finance you need to supply the lender with certain information and documents.
 This is likely to include:

-Proof of income, such as 3 months’ bank statement
+- Proof of income, such as 3 months’ bank statements

 If you’re self-employed it should be enough to provide bank statements showing a regular income.

 It’s harder to get a van on finance if you can’t provide proof of income, and you may need to pay a bigger deposit.
 You can also add a guarantor, such as a family member, to your application who can guarantee to make the payments if you can’t.

 Alternatively, you may be able to apply jointly with someone who can prove their income.